-SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP potential, locational advantages, and other factors is at least equivalent to the advantages of the old site. one time subsistence allowance and transportation allowance in case of displaced families; 20 Particular attention to be paid to the needs of vulnerable groups among those displaced, especially those below the poverty line, the landless, the elderly, women and children, indigenous peoples, ethnic minorities, or other displaced persons who may not be protected through national land compensation legislation x ✓ (partly) The act provides for special provisions and assistance for scheduled caste and scheduled tribe in scheduled area.
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP potential, locational advantages, and other factors is at least equivalent to the advantages of the old site. one time subsistence allowance and transportation allowance in case of displaced families; [Ref: Section 31 sub-section 2(c), (d) and (e)] 20 Particular attention to be paid to the needs of vulnerable groups among those displaced, especially those below the poverty line, the landless, the elderly, women and children, indigenous peoples, ethnic minorities, or other displaced persons who may not be protected through national land compensation legislation x ✓ (partly) The act provides for special provisions and assistance for scheduled caste and scheduled tribe in scheduled area.
 [Ref: Section 41] Further the act recognizes widows, divorcees and women deserted by families as separate families [Ref: Section sub-section (m)] The act does not recognize other vulnerable category and also SC/ST from non-scheduled areas.
 Special provision for vulnerable have been provided in Entitlement matrix.
 21 Provision of compensation and of other assistance required for relocation, prior to displacement, and preparation and provision of resettlement sites with adequate facilities, where required.
-In particular, taking of land and related assets may take place only after compensation has been paid and, where applicable, resettlement sites and moving allowances have been provided to the displaced persons. x X Para 34 of RPF stipulated that all compensation and assistance will be paid to DPs at least 1 month prior to displacement or dispossession of assets 22 Preference should be given to land- X √ Land for land is recommended in Land for land has not been
+In particular, taking of land and related assets may take place only after compensation has been paid and, where applicable, resettlement sites and moving allowances have been provided to the displaced persons. x X Para 2.32 of RPF stipulated that all compensation and assistance will be paid to DPs at least 1 month prior to displacement or dispossession of assets.
+And affected families who are physically displaced, on receipt of payment, will be given 3-months notice to vacate 22 Preference should be given to land- Х ✓ Land for land is recommended in Land for land has not been